jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 }
 ```

-When you import a style file like this, selectors are changed to key combinations of letters and numbers on it.
-Inside your script an object is return containing exactly those unique references you can place in your components like values.
+When you import a style file like this, selectors are changed to keys, combinations of letters and numbers.
+Inside your script an object is returned containing exactly those unique references you can use in your components as classes.

 Of course this happens at compilation time so you will need external tools like [webpack loaders][css-modules-webpack] to manage your styles this way.